DhillanC/cloud_archive/README.md

-# GitHub Template
+# Cloud Archive

-This repository contains simple templates explaining how GitHub issues and projects work.

-Please consider the below factors while contributing
+This repository is an archive of multiple files regarding Docker, Kubernetes, Terraform, and IaaS tools in the cloud.
+All the code snippets are for testing purposes in Non-production environments.
+Please consider the below factors while contributing.

-Code Style:
+## Code Style:
 Maintain a consistent code style for readability.

-Documentation:
+## Documentation:
 Ensure well-documented code for effective collaboration.

-Testing:
+##Testing:
 Thoroughly test your changes before submitting a pull request.

-Issue Tracker:
+## Issue Tracker:
 Check the Issue Tracker for tasks.

-Code Review:
+## Code Review:
 All contributions undergo a code review process.

-Licensing:
+## Licensing:
 Contributions are licensed.